jimmckeeth/DelphiCSPRNG/README.md

 # DelphiCSPRNG
- A cross-platform CSPRNG for Delphi
+A cross-platform Cryptographically-Secure Pseudo-Random Number Generator for Delphi

+Makes use of the platform secure random provider for each platform, with a common provider interface.